automatictester/crypto-exp/readme.md

 - All of the above match Top Secret requirements
 - The list is clearly **not** in line with the common understanding

-### Key usage recommendations
+### Key usage

-Opinions might wary:
-- Use keys giving at least 112 bit of security
-- In general don't use a single key to encrypt more than 2 <sup>block size / 2</sup> blocks
-- In particular, don't use a single key to encrypt more than:
-  - CBC mode - up to 2<sup>32</sup> blocks
-  - CTR mode - up to 2<sup>60</sup> blocks
+**Design considerations**

+A. Don't use the same key for more than one thing, e.g. for encryption and authentication, or for two-way encryption in a two-way communication channel.

 ### (Perfect) Forward Secrecy